amoretspero/JavaBuild/README.md

 If source file is not updated since class file has been compiled, JavaBuild will pass that file with UP-TO-DATE message.
 Tracking info is in <code>(Location Of .build file)/.JavaBuildHistory</code>.

+### Automatic class file copying
+JavaBuild will copy class file to build root folder when this option is enabled.
+By this way, running simple java program does not have to explicitly specify where to find class files.

+## Configurations

+### AutomaticClassfileCopy
+Description : Automatically copies generated class file to build root folder.
+Configuration : **"AutomaticClassFileCopy"**
+Default value : **"true"** (*Important* : value is string!)

+## <code>build.json</code>

+### "files"
+Files to be compiled.
+Array of key-value pairs.
+**"name"** : Name of source file, excluding file type extension.
+Should not be empty.
+**"location"** : Location of source file.
+Empty string means build root folder(same as <code>build.json</code> file).
+If not specified in configurations, generated class file will be stored in this location.
+Supports both relative and absolute paths.
+**"locationType"** : Indicates type of location. "relative" or "absolute".

+### "mains"
+Array of files that have main method in them.

+### "runs"
+Array of files that will be executed after build, by RUN-AFTER-BUILD.
+If array is empty, RUN-AFTER-BUILD will not execute.

+### "CompileOptions"
+Key-value pairs of <code>javac</code> compile options.
+See "Java Compile Options" section in "Supported Features".

+### "Configurations"
+Key-value pairs of JavaBuild configurations.
+See "Configurations" section.

 ## Usage
 Below example code is for build file.